The Ultimate Guide to Teaching English in Costa Rica

 As is the case with many Latin American countries, the best way to find teaching jobs in Costa Rica is while in the country.
 Most hiring schools want to interview you in person before offering you a job, so showing up at their office with a resume in hand tends to work best.

-The Serious Teachers website is an online job board that shares open teaching positions around the world.
+Serious Teachers is an online job board that shares open teaching positions around the world.
 However, this directory is particularly popular with hiring schools in Costa Rica.
 Prospective ESL teachers can search the website to see what schools are currently hiring and where.

 Many come seeking a teaching job along Costa Rica's coast, but unfortunately, there aren't many jobs found here.
 Instead, the country's Central Valley is the best place to find teaching jobs in Costa Rica.